reagento/adaptix/README.md

 * Enums, typed dicts, tuples and lists are supported from the box
 * Unions and Optionals are supported without need to define them in schema
 * Generic dataclasses can be automatically parsed as well
-* Cyclic-referensed structures (such as linked-lists or trees) also can be converted
+* Cyclic-referenced structures (such as linked-lists or trees) also can be converted

 ## Usage